-The Fund's investment and asset selection process has been reviewed and approved by the investment manager's Product Development Committee that includes representatives from the Legal, Compliance, Product and Sustainable Investment functions.
+The Fund's investment and asset selection process has been reviewed and approved by the Investment Manager's Product Development Committee that includes representatives from the Legal, Compliance, Product and Sustainable Investment functions.
 Ongoing compliance with the agreed sustainability characteristics is monitored by the Portfolio Compliance Team.
 There are no external controls on that due diligence.

 The Investment Manager's investment process is driven by proprietary bottom-up fundamental stock selection.
-Expertise from both the Investment team and the Sustainability team provide a diversity of idea generation and high degree of scrutiny of ideas around the expected trajectory of long-term growth, ESG and sustainability characteristics.
+Expertise from both the Investment team and the Sustainability team provide a diversity of idea generation and high degree of scrutiny of ideas around the expected trajectory of long term growth, ESG and sustainability characteristics.

-The exclusion of certain activities, industries or groups of issuers are listed under the "Monitoring of environmental or social characteristics" section, as well as the investment limits applicable to the Fund, will be measured within the Investment Manager's portfolio compliance framework.
+The exclusion of certain activities, industries or groups of issuers listed below, as well as the investment limits applicable to the Fund, will be measured within the Investment Manager's portfolio compliance framework.